US Center for SafeSport fires CEO Ju'Riese Colón, the latest sign of crisis for the Olympic watchdog

 It was an obvious conclusion made more jarring by the fact he had to write it at all.

-Colon's response to Grassley last month brought up more questions, including why the center hired Krasley despite knowing he was the subject of an internal investigation.
-Grassley sent another list of questions to Colon, answers for which were requested by May 1.
+Colón's response to Grassley last month revealed more about the case, including that the center hired Krasley despite knowing he was the subject of an internal investigation.
+Grassley sent another list of questions to Colón, answers for which were requested by May 1.
+The center said it plans to deliver the answers by the deadline.

-Meanwhile, the center reached out to people whose cases Krasley handled, offering them counseling and a chance to share questions and concerns about the interaction with the investigator.
-That move triggered another set of problems.
+After Krasley's arrests were made public, the center reached out to people whose cases he handled, offering them counseling and a chance to share questions and concerns about the interaction with the investigator.
+Though the center has said there was no reason to think any of Krasley's cases had been compromised, the outreach triggered another set of problems.

-One such person, Jacqui Stevenson, told AP the notification retraumatized her and made her wonder if her case, which resulted in her abuser receiving a one-year probation, could end in his penalty being voided.
+One person who was contacted, Jacqui Stevenson, told AP the notification retraumatized her and made her wonder if her case, which resulted in her abuser receiving a one-year probation, could end in his penalty being voided.

 The entire episode brings into question the viability of this 8-year-old experiment borne out of the U.S. Olympic movement's inability to deal with wide-ranging abuse crises at USA Swimming, USA Taekwondo and, most notably, USA Gymnastics involving now-imprisoned doctor Larry Nassar.